Stefan Schnabel: Biography

 Schnabel made his screen debut in a subsequent Mercury production, the 1943 film, Journey into Fear.
+However, Schnabel was filmed in 1933 in a work that was completed in 2016 under the title Das Kalte Herz (The Cold Heart).
 He was in more than 60 films, including The Iron Curtain (1948), Houdini (1953), The Counterfeit Traitor (1962), Firefox (1982) and Green Card (1990).

 Schnabel became a naturalized U.S. citizen in August 1941.
 He served with the U.S Army's Office of Strategic Services during World War II, broadcasting propaganda messages to his native Germany and working with the underground in England, Germany, France and the Netherlands.
 He was awarded a Certificate of Merit.

 After his war service Schnabel performed in the Orson Welles–Cole Porter Broadway musical extravaganza, Around the World (1946).
 His other stage credits include the 1938 Mercury Theatre production of The Shoemaker's Holiday; Eva Le Gallienne's 1944 revival of The Cherry Orchard; Peter Ustinov's Love of Four Colonels (1953); and A Very Rich Woman (1965) by Ruth Gordon.
 He portrayed physicist Hans Bethe in In the Matter of J. Robert Oppenheimer (1969), appeared in Tom Stoppard's adaptation of Schnitzler's Undiscovered Country (1981), and was again on Broadway in Mike Nichols's production of Andrew Bergman's Social Security (1986).

-After appearing in more than 100 prestigious television dramas, Schnabel became best known for portraying Dr. Stephen Jackson for 17 years (1965–81) on the CBS-TV soap opera, The Guiding Light.
+After appearing in more than 100 prestigious television dramas, Schnabel became best known for portraying Dr. Stephen Jackson for 17 years (April 21, 1966–81) on the CBS-TV soap opera, Guiding Light.

 "When I first became Dr. Jackson, he was a curmudgeon, a very gruff character with a heart of gold.
 Now I am exclusively good and sweet," Schnabel told The New York Times in 1981.
 "A soap opera is the only dramatic form I know where you can develop a character for 25 years. … As an actor, if your role on a soap opera is long-lasting, it's possibly the only financial security you know, and it enables you to more or less pick and choose what you want to do with the rest of your time."